-Screening for Hepatitis B Virus Infection in Nonpregnant Adolescents and Adults: U.S. Preventive Services Task Force Recommendation Statement
+Screening for Chlamydia and Gonorrhea: U.S. Preventive Services Task Force Recommendation Statement

 Summary of Recommendation and Evidence

-The U.S. Preventive Services Task Force (USPSTF) recommends screening for hepatitis B virus (HBV) infection in persons at high risk for infection.
+The U.S. Preventive Services Task Force (USPSTF) recommends screening for chlamydia and gonorrhea in sexually active women age 24 years and younger and in older women who are at increased risk for infection.

-Go to the Clinical Considerations section for additional information about risk factors for infection.
+Go to the Clinical Considerations section for suggestions for practice regarding the I statement.